aws/aws-toolkit-azure-devops/Docs/getting-started.rst

 * Access key ID
 * Secret access key

-The connection name is used to refer to these credentials when you are configuring tasks that access AWS in your build and release definitions.
+The connection name is used to refer to these credentials when you are configuring tasks that access this set of AWS credentials in your build and release definitions.

 For more information, see `About Access Keys <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html?icmpid=docs_iam_console>`_.